Rapid7 vs CrowdStrike: Cloud Security Detection Compared

 • Strong attack chain correlation for forensic analysis

-• Competitive pricing with transparent cost structures
+• Transparent pricing model with modular cost structures

 • Managed services support